omaruno/ELISA-An-AI-Agent-for-Expression-Grounded-Discovery-in-Single-Cell-Genomics/README.md

 ## Citation

-If you use ELISA in your research, please cite the arXiv or the preliminary version published at ICLR Workshop Generative AI in Genomics:
+If you use ELISA in your research, please cite the paper:

 ```@article{coser2026elisa,
   title={ELISA (Embedding-Linked Interactive Single-cell Agent): an interpretable hybrid generative Artificial Intelligence agent for expression-grounded discovery in single-cell genomics},